Halina Skibniewska: Career

 Upon finishing her schooling, Erentz began working at the Warsaw Reconstruction Office (pl) and was assigned to the reconstruction team for the National Theatre.
 In 1951, Erentz married fellow architect Zygmunt Skibniewski.
 Zygmunt later would serve as the chair of the Society of Polish Urban Planners.
 The couple rarely worked together, as Skibniewska focused her work on residential architecture, hoping to address urban issues such as lack of amenities and proper sanitation, as well as overcrowding.
 In the 1960s, she worked on such projects as Winogrady (1963–1964) in Poznań and Wolska IV (1965).

-One of Skibniewska's most known developments was at the Szwoleżerów estate, in which she designed a sought-after housing project known as Żoliborz Orchards (Sady Żoliborskie, 1958–1963).
+One of Skibniewska's most known developments was at the Szwoleżerów estate, in which she designed a sought-after housing project known as Sady Żoliborskie (1958–1963).
 The reclamation project utilized ornamentation, brickwork and wood from derelict historic structures on the estate, as was typical of her work.
 In the economic conditions of the time, she found ways to economize without compromising the design or integrity of her structures, using an interdisciplinary approach to balance ecological, economic and social factors.
 Organizing five-story buildings around a central courtyard, which had formerly been a garden, Skibniewska's plan included an influential development of the site.
 Spaces between the buildings were designed as parks for residents and at the outskirts, she included a kindergarten, child care facility and a school.
 She continued to work on the project through 1973 and expanded it between 1974 and 1976 to include the Szwoleżerów complex.

 Her commitment to socially responsible architecture includes a Warsaw housing project in the Sadyba neighborhood, Osiedle Sadyba (1972–75), which was the first independent living facility for the disabled.
 In the same neighborhood, she built a school (1971), a day care center and an educational center.
 In 1974, she completed the ZETO building in Warsaw, the Sokółka Kindergarten in 1975 and between 1975 and 1986 she worked on a noted housing project in Białołęka Dworska.